 3. When you are knitting: Work from asterisk to semi-colon only.

 In other words, everything between those two punctuation marks is your stitch repeat, and you will knit just those stitches around and around your “tube.”

 4. Convert the wrong-side rows to right-side rounds.

 You’re always on the right side when you knit in the round, right?
 So there are no “wrong-side rows,” technically.
 There are two steps to getting the wrong-side right in your circular knitting.
 First, all purl stitches become knit stitches and all knit stitches become purl stitches.
 Second, the “wrong-side” instructions are read backwards!
 An example will help here: Say that the wrong-side ROW instructions tell you to work “p3, k1″ across.
 For circular knitting, you would work “p1, k3″ around.
 So: Purls became knits, knits became purls, and you work the repeat in reverse.
 This can be a bit confusing, so WRITE OUT the wrong-side instructions in the new circular “language” in order to help yourself keep it all “straight”!

 If in doubt, chart it out.

 The steps given above for converting flat stitch patterns to in-the-round stitch patterns will work well for symmetrical patterns that are simple in design.
 If you have your heart set on a complex or asymmetrical pattern, then graph paper, pencils, swatching, and patience are your best friends.
-Or, for the more computer-savvy, try using a spreadsheet program, setting a narrow column width and using your own set of symbols for the stitches to see how things line up.
+Or, for the computer-savvy individuals familiar with online knitting, try using a spreadsheet program, setting a narrow column width and using your own set of symbols for the stitches to see how things line up.
 I do this with all my own designs, and although the results are not publishable, my home-grown charts are a huge help in my knitting.

 Sandi Wiseheart is the editor of Knitting Daily.